 The tornado swirling above the newly formed Litli-Hrutur volcano is the result of meteorological and geological factors.

 A tornado spins around the Litli-Hrutur volcano crater.
-Video: Martin Sanchez
+Video : Martin Sanchez

-Loud rumbles emanating from the Reykjanes Peninsula eruption site, the Icelandic Meteorological Service reported on July 27, were evidence of pockets of methane trapped in the lava flow exploding.
+Loud rumbles emanating from the Reykjanes Peninsula eruption site, the Icelandic Meteorological Service reported on July 27, were evidence of pockets of methane gas trapped in the lava flow exploding.
 The youngest volcano on Earth sent a swirling tornado soaring into the sky.

 “This is the type of tornado that can sometimes occur where there is a strong heat source on the ground and the air is unstable below a kilometer or very close to the ground,” Smart explains.
 Air is said to be unstable when the temperature drops rapidly with altitude.